marcglasberg/fast_immutable_collections/README.md

 # 12. Should I use this package?

-The performance differences discussed above are nearly always dwarfed by bigger concerns like I/O, memory leaks, algorithms of the wrong big-O complexity, sheer coding errors, failure to properly reuse data once obtained (using a cache) etc.
+The performance differences discussed above are nearly always dwarfed by bigger concerns like I/O, memory leaks, algorithms of the wrong Big-O complexity, sheer coding errors, failure to properly reuse data once obtained (using a cache) etc.

 If you really do have an extremely CPU-intensive critical section of code, and it really has been identified as one of